NAIA women's outdoor track and field championship

-The NAIA Women's Outdoor Track and Field Championship is the annual track meet to determine the national champions of NAIA women's outdoor track and field in the United States and Canada.
+The NAIA women's outdoor track and field championship is the annual track meet to determine the national champions of NAIA women's outdoor track and field in the United States and Canada.
 It has been held annually since 1981.

-The most successful program has been Prairie View A&M, with 9 NAIA national titles (PVAMU has subsequently joined the NCAA).
+The most successful program has been Prairie View A&M, with nine NAIA national titles.
+Among active NAIA programs, British Columbia have five titles and Wayland Baptist have four titles.

-The current champions are British Columbia, who won their second national title in 2021.
+The current champions are British Columbia, who won their fifth national title in 2025.